 Ec 116.
 Contemporary Socioeconomic Problems.
 9 units (3-0-6); first term.
-Prerequisite: Ec 4 ab.
+Prerequisite: Ec 11 and Ec 12.
 An analytical investigation of the economic aspects of certain current social issues.
 Topics to be discussed include the economics of education, medical care systems, urban affairs and the welfare system.
 Part of the instructional content of the course will be provided by field investigations and outside visitors.
+Instructors: Staff.